learnpoint/piko/README.md

 <!-- footer.html -->
 ```

-Snippets only supports html, so you can not write your snippets in markdown.
+Pages can be written in markdown, but snippets must be written in html.
+You cannot write your snippets in markdown.

 ## A note on Git Bash for Windows